Types of Medicare Advantage Plans

 PPO plans give you the freedom to see any doctor.
 Opposite of HMO, it’s not necessary to choose a primary care doctor with PPO, and referrals aren’t a must.

-PFFS plans are different from other types of MA plan.
+PFFS plans are different from other types of Advantage plans.
 Beneficiaries can seek health care from any Medicare doctor, or hospital that agrees to the plan’s payment terms and grants treatment of services.

-Nevertheless, not all doctors will accept the PFFS plan’s payment terms.
+Nevertheless, not all doctors will accept the payment terms.

-PFFS Plans don’t require choosing a primary care doctor; certain PFFS Plans have arrangements with a specific network of doctors.
+These plans don’t require choosing a primary care doctor; certain plans have arrangements with a specific network of doctors.

 In contrast, out-of-network doctors and hospitals can choose not to treat you in non-emergency situations.
 For emergencies, hospitals, and other health care doctors may not refuse you treatment.